opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 - Legacy app uses CSRF
 - Needed to track the token, added to shared cookie and pass through to the Symfony side

+### Storing data

+- Both apps using the same data with different credentials
+- Some shared tables, some tables are specific to each app

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)